aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

         audit_ref_nbr: audit_ref_nbr
         confirmed_license: Confirmed License

-## <a name="Rungenabout.pytoGenerateAboutCodeFiles">Run genabout.py to Generate AboutCode Files</a>
+## <a name="RungentoGenerateAttributeCodeFiles">Run gen to Generate AttributeCode Files</a>

-When your software inventory is ready, you can save it as a .csv file, and use it as input to run genabout.py to generate your AboutCode files.
-The official genabout.py parameters are defined here:
+When your software inventory is ready, you can save it as a .csv file, and use it as input to run gen to generate your AttributeCode files.
+The official gen parameters are defined here:

 * [https://github.com/dejacode/about-code-tool/blob/develop/USAGE.rst](https://github.com/dejacode/about-code-tool/blob/develop/USAGE.rst)

-Here is an example of a genabout.py command:
+Here is an example of a gen command:

-python genabout.py --extract_license --api_url='{{your license library api}}' --api_username='{{api-user}}' --api_key='{{your license library api key}}'  --mapping --license_text_location=/Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-bom.csv /Users/harrypotter/myAboutFiles/
+about gen --extract_license --api_url='{{your license library api}}' --api_username='{{api-user}}' --api_key='{{your license library api key}}'  --mapping --license-text-location=/Users/harrypotter/myAboutFiles/ /Users/harrypotter/myAboutFiles/myProject-bom.csv /Users/harrypotter/myAboutFiles/

-Note that this example genabout.py command does the following:
+Note that this example gen command does the following:

 * Activates the --extract_license option to get license text.

 * Activates the --mapping option to use a custom MAPPING.CONFIG file.

-* Activates the --license_text_location option to get any text files that you have specified in your software inventory to be copied next to the associated .ABOUT files when those are created.
+* Activates the --license-text-location option to get any text files that you have specified in your software inventory to be copied next to the associated .ABOUT files when those are created.

 * Specifies the path of the software inventory to control the processing.

 * Specifies a target output directory.

-Review your generated AboutCode files to determine if they meet your requirements.
+Review your generated AttributeCode files to determine if they meet your requirements.
 Here is a simple example of a linux-redhat-7.2.ABOUT file that documents the directory /linux-redhat-7.2/ :

         about_resource: .
         name: Linux RedHat